ivanseibel/ignite-2022-10-delivery-api/README.md

 ### Business rules

 - The rental should have a minimum duration of 24 hours.
+- should not be able to create a new rental if there is another open to the same user.
-- There should be no possible overlap of rentals for the same car.
+- should not be able to create a new rental if there is another open to the same car.
+- The user must be authenticated in order to create a rental.